Call Detail Records: The Super Phone BillFebruary 11, 2019 - by Lars Daniel, Larry Daniel, Spencer McInvaille

 Each call detail record contains technical details about each transaction your phone has with the wireless phone company’s network, such as the date and time of the phone call or text message.
 Each record may also contain the starting and ending cell tower used for a phone call and in some cases, text messages and data sessions.

-At the end of each month, the customer gets summary of this detailed network transactions in the form of a phone bill.
+At the end of each month, the customer gets a summary of these detailed network transactions in the form of a phone bill.

 A phone bill is a summary of all the activity between a cell phone and the wireless phone network and is derived from the call detail records.
 To get the full details, you would request the information in the form of call detail records.